 Isola 2000 - Ski Schools & Lessons:

-Isola is located in France, where the ESF is the main ski school.
-ESF offers its full range of group ski lessons and individual classes here, but you could also seek out The International Ski School, Esi which offers smaller group sizes.
+The ESF is another great ski school in Isola 2000, offering a full range of group ski lessons and individual classes.
+You can also seek out The International Ski School, ESI which offers smaller group sizes.

 Book Now